Boulder Zero Waste Resources

 Contact [email protected] if you need help with bin ordering options and common bin sizes

-In limited cases, a business or property owner may apply for a one year exemption from complying with the requirements of the Universal Zero Waste Ordinance.
-City staff will review exemption applications and work with the applicants to bring the location into compliance.
+In limited cases, a business or property owner may apply for an exemption from complying with the requirements of the Universal Zero Waste Ordinance.
 In order to be granted an exemption, applicants must demonstrate they have considered all reasonable options that would bring their business or property into compliance.

 Check out our What Goes Where page for information, tips and local facilities to help you reuse, recycle and compost more.